 The railway workshops were adjacent to the station until 1905 until the government removed them to Midland, taking hundreds of jobs out of Fremantle, but giving more space for ... cars.

-A great photo from 1924 I think with sailors from HMS Hood marching past the Fremantle Railway Station.
+A great photo, with sailors from HMS Hood marching past the Fremantle Railway Station.
 The Fremantle History Society should campaign to get the wonderful Victorian Gardens reinstated to give the station a proper forecourt, instead of the bitumen and diesel fumes from the buses, (which could be moved to the right of the station).
 I have lobbied for years, but the station management response is: "It's not our job to grow roses!"
 John Dowson, Facebook.

 The railway workshops may be seen in the background, and, on the left, one corner of the Uglieland fairground, on Pioneer Park.